-My Heart Leaps Up Analysis
+Analysis of My Heart Leaps Up

 My heart leaps up when I behold A rainbow in the sky:

 In the first lines of the poem, William Wordsworth explains his reaction to a rainbow.
 It’s obvious that the poet has a deep affinity for the natural world.
 He says, “My heart leaps up…” This is an extreme reaction to a not uncommon metrological event.
-Rainbows are, universally, regarded as beautiful, but I would argue that the rainbow in this poem is a symbol for nature as a whole.
+Rainbows are, universally, regarded as beautiful, but I would argue that the rainbow in this poem is a symbol of nature as a whole.
 I would also argue that Wordsworth’s reaction, as I said before, is somewhat extreme.
 Most grown men do not react with the same level of enthusiasm to a rainbow.
-As the poem goes on however, he will argue that we should all share his sense of wonder.
+As the poem goes on, however, he will argue that we should all share his sense of wonder.

 So was it when my life began; So is it now I am a man;

 Here, the poet describes that he has always felt the same visceral, joyous reaction to a rainbow and to nature as a whole.
-His sense of wonder began when he was born and persisted through out his childhood, into his adulthood.
+His sense of wonder began when he was born and persisted throughout his childhood, into his adulthood.
 Wordsworth has been a fan of nature from the very start.

 So be it when I shall grow old, Or let me die!